How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 LOW PREDICTIONS%(LAST 24 HRS): This tells the percentage of low predictions in the scan results from scans conducted in the last 24 hours.

-The software gives a special prediction score of 81 to scan parameters it detects as Names of individuals that match the Signatory/Director of corporate accounts.
+The software assigns a special prediction score of 81 to scan parameters it detects, naming individuals that match the Signatory/Director of corporate accounts.

-With the software’s artificial intelligence and machine learning ability to scan and predict the probability of match accuracy in scores, reviewing these scan results is easier than expected.
+With the software’s artificial intelligence and machine learning, scanning and predicting the probability of match accuracy in scores makes reviewing these scan results easier than expected.

 TOTAL PEP-RELATED ACCOUNTS OPENED LAST WEEK: This tells the number of PEP-related accounts opened in the last 7 days.
-The software periodically uses the BVN of already profiled PEPs to scan the institution CBA of accounts linked to the profiled PEPs BVN and automatically profiled as PEP.
+The software periodically uses the BVN of already profiled PEPs to scan the institution CBA of accounts linked to the profiled PEPs’ BVN and automatically profiles them as PEPs.

-These profiled PEPs can be seen in the PEP Account Repository.
+These profiled PEPs are available in the PEP Account Repository.
 The link below talks about how to view these profiled PEPs.

 For further enquiries: